-QStar’s cost-effective solutions enable long-term digital preservation of content to ensure all of your vital business information is stored effectively, is easily searchable and supports compliance, collaboration and other critical business processes.
+QStar’s cost-effective solutions enable long-term digital preservation and long-term data archiving of content to ensure all of your vital business information is stored effectively, is easily searchable and supports compliance, collaboration and other critical business processes.
 As we know, legal, accounting and administrative records have a retention period of 10 years, some much longer and others still require permanent preservation.

 With the advent of stricter regulatory requirements, federal law in the U.S.A, Canada, Europe, Australia and elsewhere requires archiving periods of at least 10 years for business documents: